 International cooperation and a new performance space

-Erling Aksdalis developed a master's programme that enables students to spend time at other great music schools in Europe.
+Erling Aksdal developed a master's programme that enables students to spend time at other great music schools in Europe.

 Building contacts, finding your voice